Orban Calls For Ukraine Ceasefire To Speed Up Peace Talks - UrduPoint

 Orban Calls For Ukraine Ceasefire To Speed Up Peace Talks

+Hungary's Moscow-friendly prime minister Viktor Orban urged Kyiv on Tuesday to work towards a "quick ceasefire" in Ukraine that could pave the way for negotiations with Russia to end more than two years of war

-Kyiv, (APP - UrduPoint / Pakistan Point News - 2nd Jul, 2024) Hungarian Prime Minister Viktor Orban urged Kyiv on Tuesday to work towards a "quick ceasefire" in Ukraine that could pave the way for negotiations with Russia to end more than two years of war.
+Kyiv, (APP - UrduPoint / Pakistan Point News - 2nd Jul, 2024) Hungary's Moscow-friendly prime minister Viktor Orban urged Kyiv on Tuesday to work towards a "quick ceasefire" in Ukraine that could pave the way for negotiations with Russia to end more than two years of war.

 Orban issued the appeal standing next to President Volodymyr Zelensky during a surprise visit to Ukraine, the first by the vocal critic of Western support for Kyiv.

-"I asked the president to consider whether... a quick ceasefire could speed up the peace talks," the Hungarian leader told reporters with Zelensky, adding that the ceasefire he envisions would be "time-limited".
+"I asked the president to consider whether... a quick ceasefire could speed up the peace talks," Orban told reporters, adding that the ceasefire he envisions would be "time-limited".

+Ukraine has repeatedly rejected calls for a pause in fighting, which it says would just give Russia time to regroup for a fresh assault.

+The United States meanwhile on Tuesday announced new security aid for Ukraine worth $2.3 billion.

 - A 'just peace' -